MonacoProtocol/sdk/README.md

 ## Have any applications built on the Monaco Protocol?

-- The BetDEX Exchange is currently in closed beta.
+- The BetDEX Exchange is currently in open beta on mainnet
-  - You can learn more about the exchange on https://betdex.gitbook.io/betdex-beta/.
+  - You can learn more about the exchange on their [Gitbook](https://betdex.gitbook.io/betdex-exchange/overview/welcome-to-the-betdex-exchange) or on https://www.betdex.com/.
 - [SAMO](https://samoyedcoin.com/) community members are working on a crypto-based prediction market.

 ## What is the relationship between BetDEX Labs, Inc. and the Monaco Protocol?